Regularization

 Contents

 16.4.
-Regularization¶
+Regularization#

-Cross-validation helps you find a dimension for a fitted model that balances under- and over-fitting.
-Rather than selecting the dimension of the model, we can instead, build a large model but restrict the size of the coefficients.
-To do this, we penalize the average square error from over-fitting by adding a penalty term on the size of the coefficients.
-We fit the model by minimizing the combination of mean squared error with a regularization term:
+We just saw how cross-validation can help find a dimension for a fitted model that balances under- and overfitting.
+Rather than selecting the dimension of the model, we can build a model with all of the features, but restrict the size of the coefficients.
+We keep from overfitting by adding to the MSE a penalty term on the size of the coefficients.
+The penalty, called a regularization term, is \( \lambda \sum_{j = 1}^{p} \theta_j^2 \).
+We fit the model by minimizing the combination of mean squared error plus this penalty:

 ma_df = pd.read_csv('data/market-analysis.csv')